Paris Saint Germain Academy Camp Airport Transfer Information & Camp Frequently Asked Questions

 Q: What does full accommodation include?

-A: CDFAS session participants will stay mainly in double rooms with private bathrooms and free WIFI.
-More information can be found on the Camp Location page.
+A: More information can be found on the Camp Location page.

 Q: How much pocket money will they need whilst on the camp?

-A: For the one week Regular Sessions, it is suggested that each child bring about 50-100 Euros per week of pocket money to buy souvenirs, drinks, calling cards or Cell Sim cards, etc. For the three International Sessions, it is suggested that each child brings about 150-200 Euros of pocket money.
+A: For the one week Regular Sessions, it is suggested that each child bring about 75 Euros per week of pocket money to buy souvenirs, drinks, calling cards or Cell Sim cards, etc.

 Q: Can I visit my child during the camp?

 A: The well-being of all children at Paris Saint Germain Soccer Academy sessions is of paramount importance, therefore parents are not allowed on campus during the training sessions.
-Parents for the regular sessions are only allowed on campus Sunday afternoon for the opening ceremony and Friday afternoons for the closing ceremony.
-For the International sessions, parents are only allowed on Saturday afternoons for the opening ceremony, Friday afternoons for the closing ceremony and Sunday morning for departures.
+Parents for the regular residential sessions are only allowed on campus Sunday afternoon for the opening ceremony and Friday afternoons for the closing ceremony.
 More details will be provided in the camp welcome email packet that registered campers receive before the start of their camp.
 Paris Saint Germain Soccer Academy feels this will allow the children to settle into the residential lifestyle and maintain their safety and security.

 Q: Can I stay on site with my child?